uNetworking/uWebSockets/misc/READMORE.md

 ### Standards compliant

 Unlike other "pub/sub brokers", µWS does not assume or push any particular application protocol but only operates over raw, standard WebSockets.
 You need nothing but a standards compliant web browser and a handful of standards compliant JavaScript to communicate with it.
-No particular client library is needed or enforced - this unlike inadequate solutions like Socket.IO where you end up locked to a set of proprietary non-standard protocols with horrible performance.
+No particular client library is needed or enforced - this is opposed to inadequate solutions like Socket.IO where you end up locked to a set of proprietary non-standard protocols with horrible performance.

 ### Performant
 The implementation is header-only C++17 (but examples use C++20 features for brevity and elegance!), cross-platform and compiles down to a tiny binary of a handful kilobytes.
 It depends on µSockets, which is a standard C project for Linux, macOS & Windows.

-Performance wise you can expect to outperform, or equal, just about anything similar out there, that's the fundamental goal of the project.
-I can show small-message cases where µWS **with SSL** significantly outperforms the fastest Golang servers running **non-SSL**.
+You can expect to out-perform anything similar out there, and I can show small-message cases where µWS **with SSL** significantly outperforms the fastest Golang servers running **non-SSL**.
 You get the SSL for free in a sense (shown to be true for messaging with up to 4 kB per message).

 We've [openly presented](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23) detailed cases where a single Raspberry Pi 4 can serve more than 100k very active TLS 1.3 WebSockets, simultaneously, with excellent stability.
-This is entirely impossible with the vast majority of alternative solutions.
+This is impossible with the vast majority of alternative solutions.
 Most solutions cramp up and become unreliable at a tiny fraction of this load, on such a limited hardware.
 We also have measurements where we [serve 12x the HTTP requests per second](https://levelup.gitconnected.com/serving-100k-requests-second-from-a-fanless-raspberry-pi-4-over-ethernet-fdd2c2e05a1e) as compared to Node.js.

 ### Simple to use
 Another goal of the project is minimalism, simplicity and elegance.